 Furnace Ductwork Inspection and Maintenance

-Ductwork plays a critical role in your furnace’s operation because it’s job is to serve air throughout your home.
-Air leaks, dust, and even mold are some problems that can arise in ductwork.
+Ductwork plays a critical role in your furnace’s operation because its job is to serve air throughout your home.
+Air leaks, dust, and even mold are some problems that can arise in the ductwork.
 So it is important to inspect and maintain your furnace’s ductwork if you want the best performance.

 While conducting routine maintenance on your furnace or HVAC system, be sure to inspect your ductwork for signs of damage.